uptonking/note4yaoo/lib-react-table-latest-roadmap.md

 - [[Umbrella] v7 Stable Release ](https://github.com/tannerlinsley/react-table/issues/1964)
   - Fix row-selection bug (#1900)
   - Consider Col/Row-span plugin requirements (not the actual plugin) (#1342, #1933) (Non v7 release, but soon after hopefully)
-  - Ensure no infiniite rendering loops like in #1911
+  - Ensure no infinite rendering loops like in #1911
   - Ensure prop getter utilities and column decorators can and will generate stable callbacks and values (#1936)

 ## work-in-progress